-Starting Pump After Reassembly.
-Do not start pump until all air and vapor have been bled.
-Make sure that there is liquid in the pump to provide necessary lubrication.
+Do not start pump until all air and vapor have been bled and making sure that there is liquid in pump to provide necessary lubrication.

-• Do not over tighten standard packing assembly before returning unit to operation.

-- Read operating instructions carefully before starting pump.
-Jog pump to check for proper rotation.
-Allow it to run a short time.
-Gradually tighten nuts until dripping has been reduced to its normal level. - Over tightening the packing will cause stuffing box to over heat.
-The shaft sleeve will also receive excessive wear.
+Do not over tighten standard packing assembly before returning unit to operation.
+Jog the pump to check for proper rotation.
+Then allow pump to run for a short time, gradually tighten nuts (18) until dripping has been reduced to its normal level.